codeurjc/contafin/AngularContafin/README.md

 ## Production

-Run contafin.jar or use docker.
-Navigate to `http://localhost:8080/new`.
+Use contafin docker image with our docker-compose [Docker usage](DOCKER.md).
+Navigate to `https://localhost:8080/new`.
 Enjoy our app.

 ## Code scaffolding